 - Volcanic Crater Eldborg

 - Hotel pick up & drop off in Reykjavik

 - Accommodation for 1 night w/ breakfast & private bathroom

 Not included: Lunch and dinner are not included in the price (only breakfast on day 2).

 Optional extra: An easy cave tour to Vatnshellir cave (see booking engine for prices).
 If you do not want to go caving, you can go for a short walk with your guide around the area.

 When we have picked you from your hotel we will begin the tour when we drive to Hvalfjordur, if weather allows.
 Hvalfjordur is a peaceful fjord, with dramatic landscape, waterfalls and cliffs, rich in history.
-We travel onward over a mountain pass called "Dragi" to the valley of Skorradalur with its crystalline lake and legends of a monster.
-We will visit the hot spring, Deildartunguhver, which has the highest flow of any hot spring in Europe.
-The water temperature is 97 degrees and the flow rate is over 180 litres per second.

 One of the tour highlights is this easy cave exploration in the National Park of Snaefellsnes.
 Note that this caving tour is optional (see booking engine).
 If you do not wish to go caving you can take a short walk around the area with your guide, while the rest of the group goes caving.